Quartz/bad-data-guide/README.md

 ### Totals differ from published aggregates

 Imagine that after a long FOIA fight you receive a "complete" list of incidents of police use-of-force.
 You open it up and discover it has 2,467 rows.
 Great, time to report it out.
 Not so fast.
-Before you publish anything from that dataset go find the last time that police chief went on the record about his departments use of force.
+Before you publish anything from that dataset go find the last time that police chief went on the record about his department's use of force.
 You may find that in an interview six weeks earlier he said "less than 2,000 times" or that he named a specific number and it doesn't match your dataset.

 These sorts of discrepancies between published statistics and raw data can be a very great source of leads.
 Often times the answer will be simple.
-For instance, the data may not cover the same time period he was speaking about.
+For instance, the data you were given may not cover the same time period he was speaking about.
 But sometimes you'll catch them in a lie.
 Either way, you should make sure the published numbers match the totals for the data you're given.

 ### Spreadsheet has 65536 rows

 The maximum number of rows an old-fashioned Excel spreadsheet was allowed to have was 65,536.
-If you recei ve a dataset with that number of rows you have almost certainly been given truncated data.
+If you receive a dataset with that number of rows you have almost certainly been given truncated data.
 Go back and ask for the rest.
 Newer versions of Excel allowed for 1,048,576 rows, so it's less likely you'll be working with data that hits the limit.

 ### Spreadsheet has dates in 1900 or 1904

-For reasons beyond obscurity, Excel's default date from which it counts all other dates is `January 1st, 1900`. *Unless* you're using Excel on a Mac, in which case it's `January 1st, 1904`.
+For reasons beyond obscure, Excel's default date from which it counts all other dates is `January 1st, 1900`, *unless* you're using Excel on a Mac, in which case it's `January 1st, 1904`.
 There are a variety of ways in which data in Excel can be entered or calculated incorrectly and end up as one of these two dates.
 If you spot them in your data, it's probably an issue.

 ### Text has been converted to numbers

 Not all numerals are numbers.
 For instance, the US Census Bureau uses "FIPS codes" to identify every place in the United States.
 These codes are of various lengths and are numeric.
 However, they are *not* numbers. `037` is the FIPS code for Los Angeles County.
 It is not the number `37`.
 The numerals `37` are, however, a valid FIPS code: for North Carolina.
 Excel and other spreadsheets will often make the mistake of assuming numerals are numbers and stripping the leading zeros.
 This can cause all kinds of problems if you try to convert it to another file format or merge it with another dataset.
 Watch out for data where this has happened before it was given to you.

-## Issues that are your problem first
+## Issues that you should solve

 ### Text is garbled